 The stroke size is the difference between the fully retracted and fully extended lengths of the actuators.
 All the actuators we carry have datasheets that illustrate hole-to-hole measurements of the unit when fully retracted/extended.

-There is a trade off when choosing an actuator with a larger force rating – this would be a slower speed.
+There is a trade-off when choosing an actuator with a larger force rating – this would be a slower speed.

-Yes, duty cycle is important.
+Yes, the duty cycle is important.
 This reflects how long an actuator can be ON compared to how long it should be OFF.
 Here is an in-depth article that explains what duty cycle is: Understanding Duty Cycle

 If you require an actuator with 100% duty cycle, the PA-14 Mini Linear Actuator or PA-14P Feedback Linear Actuator is available to be customized to have a brushless DC motor.
 With this type of motor, you can use the LC-241 for the ability to control the actuator continuously.